Sexual health advice in Herefordshire

 Sexual health is an important part of physical and mental health as well as your emotional and social wellbeing.
 It's important to take care of your sexual health and to talk about sex and relationships with your loved ones.

-If you would like to talk to someone about a sexual health issue, you can call the national Sexual Health Helpline free on 0300 123 7123.
+Your local Sexual Health Service for Herefordshire can be contacted for free on 0800 7720478.
+Alternatively, if you would like to talk to someone about a sexual health issue, you can call the national Sexual Health Helpline free on 0300 123 7123.
 Your call will be treated with sensitivity and in strict confidence.
 The Sexual Health Helpline is open from 9am-8pm, Monday-Friday.
-You can find more information, advice and find out how to book an appointment for an Sexually Transmitted Infection (STI) test on the NHS Know your Stuff website.
+You can find more information, advice and find out how to book an appointment for a Sexually Transmitted Infection (STI) test on the Sexual Health Services for Herefordshire website.

 Get a free, confidential STI test

-In Herefordshire, Integrated Sexual Health (iSH) are the specialist team who diagnose and treat STIs.
+In Herefordshire, Sexual Health Services for Herefordshire is the specialist team who diagnose and treat STIs.
 The team offer appointments, walk-in clinics, contraception and can also provide free STI home testing kits.
-You can find iSH at 29-30 Commercial Road, Hereford HR1 2BG or call them on 01432 266908.
-Check the iSH website for more information and advice.

-You can order free STI home testing kits online through SH:24 who can post it to your home.
+You can order free STI home testing kits, including for chlamydia, online through freetest.me who can post it to your home.
 Your test kit will arrive in a plain envelope and will contain everything you need to provide samples that will be tested in the lab.
 You will receive your test results by text message within seven working days, along with directions on how to access treatment if required.

 To avoid an unplanned pregnancy, it is vital to use contraception.
 There are 15 different kinds you can get free on the NHS so you should find one that is right for you.